orppst/guide/docs/Observer/Submitting Proposals/index.md

 Here we have created another proposal but haven't added any **Targets**, **Technical Goals**, or **Observations**.
+We also have not written any Justification texts or attempted to compile the PDF document.
 Please notice that the messages are links that will take you to the relevant page in Polaris so you can address the issues.
 In this case the _Next step_ button is disabled.